gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Their swords are actually sheathed, but I recognize that's not the point.
 The truth is,
-we are very grateful for your hospitality—we might well have died if you hadn't rescued us—but unless you can guarantee that nobody else is going to try to do what the *tralpa* did, my soldiers are going to stay where they are."
+we are very grateful for your hospitality—we might well have died if you hadn't rescued us.
+But unless you can guarantee that nobody else is going to try to do what the *tralpa* did, my soldiers are going to stay where they are."

 The look Indy gave him would have frozen a dragon's breath.
 "I'll arrange to have some supplies delivered to the trading hall," she said.
-"I trust you and your troops can take care of cooking it?"
+"I trust you and your troops can take care of your own cooking?"

 The sergeant gave her another small bow.
 "Thank you, reeve.